 Here’s a list of some of the blog challenges I participate in.
 Click on the buttons to find out more details.

-Every time I participate in a blog challenge, not only do I get lots of traffic and more comments on my blog but I get new followers too.
+Every time I participate in a blog challenge, I get lots of traffic and more comments on my blog and get new followers too.